orgalvin/Shadowrun-Rules/Lore/People.md

 ## Spindra
 **Jeremy**
-old balding man.
+Old balding man.
 Keeps a work bag with him.
 Work coveralls.
 Leather jacket.
 Medium build and a little portly.
+Has a van called the Hangerback.
+Loves bad EDM music.

 # Redmond
 ## Crash